 - SecurOS supports Digital Certificates for the exported video.
 Certificates are used to authenticate the source of the exported video provided to law enforcement as evidence to be used in court.
-It is possible to use either a trusted certificate issued by a certification authority or self-issued certificates. - 2.
-Exported files are signed by a digital signature using a certificate installed on the exporter server/workstation also adding SecurOS specific metadata like user account, camera id, etc...
-This allows to prove evidence source and guarantee data integrity (that video wasn't tampered and modified in any way).
+It is possible to use a trusted certificate issued by a certification authority (as an alternative to self-issued certificates). - 2.
+Exported files are digitally signed using a certificate installed on the exporter server/workstation including SecurOS specific metadata like user account, camera id, etc. This provides proof of the evidence source and guarantees data integrity (that video wasn't tampered and modified in any way).
 Digital signatures can be verified using the SecurOS Evidence Manager or the SecurOS Digital Signature Verification Utility. - a.
 A Certificate used for signing is assigned to a specific Archive Converter Profile (SecurOS module for exporting video). - b.
 There is an additional layer of protection when a certificate requires a password to sign anything (can be configured by admin or entered manually by operator). - 3.
-There is an option allowing to encrypt exported files using any encryption provider installed in Windows (for example AES-256) thus protecting files from unauthorized access.
+There is an option to encrypt exported files using any encryption provider installed in Windows (for example AES-256) thus protecting files from unauthorized access.